-If the annuity is And the program is Then

-Revocable All programs For interest earned on the

-annuity see MA606KK -

-Interest and Dividends.
+If the annuity is And the program is Then Revocable All programs For interest earned on the annuity see MA606KK - Interest and Dividends.
 For withdrawals from the principal, the payment is not counted as income.
 It is the conversion of a resource.

-Irrevocable • ALTCS The full amount of the annuity payment is counted

-• SSI-MAO as unearned income.

-• MSP

-• Adult The taxable part of the payment is counted as

-Caretaker Relative unearned income.
-Any part of the payment that is not

-Pregnant Woman taxable is not counted.
+Irrevocable ALTCS The full amount of the annuity payment is counted SSI-MAOMSP as unearned income.
+Adult The taxable part of the payment is counted as Caretaker Relative unearned income.
+Any part of the payment that is not Pregnant Woman taxable is not counted.
+Child KidsCare the investment of a person's income or resources.

-• Child

-KidsCare

-Term Definition Fixed payments received for a person's lifetime or a specified number of years from the investment of a person's income or resources.
 There are two general categories of annuity income: Payments received according to a contract purchased from a life insurance or other investment company.
 Payments based on past employment.
 This includes pensions or retirement benefits.
 They may be based on the individual's age, years of service or disability.
 Revocable annuity The contract can be surrendered and the funds in the account withdrawn.
 Also called a "deferred" annuity.
 Irrevocable annuity The annuity has been converted from a resource to a stream of income and cannot be cashed in.
 Also called an "immediate" annuity.